 Located 27 kilometers from Bindu is Tshi Sang from an upcoming tourist destination and many people are travelling to the place to witness its scenic beauty.
 From Tshi Sang one can trek for an hour to spot Red Panda and Deer herd.
 The road leading to the village from Bindu is covered by tea plantations on all sides and the drive itself is an exhilarating experience.
 There is a conjunction of three streams at Bindu which has captivated the minds of many travelers.
 The three streams are Bindu Khola, Dudh Pokhri and Jaldhaka that originates from the Kupup Lake of Sikkim.

 Although Bindu has caught the attention of many visitors but still being an offbeat destination of Dooars there are no fancy hotels in Bindu.
-Instead, visitors will find cozy homestays, in Bindu.
-But visitors can opt to stay in the nearby places like Jhalong and Jaldhaka.
+Instead, visitors will find cozy homestays in Bindu.
+But tourists can opt to stay in the nearby places like Jhalong and Jaldhaka.
 These are other favored tourist places of Dooars and North Bengal.

 Bindu located at a distance of 106km from Siliguri can be easily approached through roadway in buses and private cars.
 Bindu is the last village of Indian nation, close to the India-Bhutan border.
 You can even wish to make an onward journey to Bhutan which is undoubtedly beautiful and thoroughly picturesque.
 The roads passing through lush tea estates and other small calm villages along the way, gifts a memorable journey in Bindu.